 Through legislation and policies, states intervene in global migration flows by deciding who is an immigrant, a refugee, or an illegal migrant.

-Despite its apparent logic, Moncrieffe & Eyben (2007) argue that categorization aims to transform dynamic cultural processes into defined constructs.
+Despite its ostensible logic, Moncrieffe and Eyben (2007) argue that categorization aims to transform dynamic cultural processes into defined constructs.
 This aligns with Zetter’s (1991) observation that labeling reduces humans to objects with material and political meaning, facilitating the translation of identity for bureaucratic purposes.
-Categories, as Seger & Miller (2010) note, are integral to societal and individual cognition, functioning within complex symbolic systems.
+Categories, as Seger and Miller (2010) note, are integral to societal and individual cognition, functioning within complex symbolic systems.
 Ian Hacking (1999) emphasizes that categories shape our self-perception and societal roles, influencing how identities are conceived and managed.

 Policy mechanisms, by their nature, are dynamic and particular (Appelqvist 1999; McAdam 2005), with different countries imposing varied definitions of identity, resulting in diverse rights and obligations (Adelman 1988).
 This results in a labeling process that creates differentiation, inclusion and exclusion, stereotypes, and control mechanisms—a phenomenon where migratory paths and flows are shaped by the “interaction between the policies governing migration, the capabilities of migrants, and their aspirations” (Dimitriadi 2015: 5; c.f.
-Mingot & de Arimatéia da Cruz 2013; Düvell 2012).
+Mingot & de Arimatéia da Cruz 2013``).

 These categorizations, implemented through laws, policies, and practices, serve to justify mechanisms of inclusion and exclusion.
 As Wimmer & Glick Schiller (2002) argue, migration challenges the presumed cultural and ethnic homogeneity within national territories, leading to the construction of categories like “citizen versus foreigner” and dichotomies between the “imagined national community” and “ethnic or religious others.”
 Beyond immigration status, binaries based on access to state benefits (e.g., “migrant” vs. “non-migrant”) further reinforce these divisions.

 While rigid bureaucracies and political systems attempt to pin migrants down with fixed labels, the lived experiences of migrants challenge those categories.
-As Hacking (1999) discusses, categories are not static; they are “moving targets” with “looping effects” that shift according to socio-cultural contexts.
-Migration processes, as described by Sheller (2020) and Pallister-Wilkins (2022), reveal that migrants often navigate various, sometimes contradictory, categories.
-Unlike the "static categories" of countries, the daily lives of migrants involve a process of constant movement, change, and creation.
-This dynamic interaction disrupts rigid categorizations, creating a rich tapestry of experiences that challenge simplistic labels (Ásta 2018; Hacking 1999).
+As both Hacking (1999) and Collyer and de Haas (2012) highlight, these categories are not static but dynamic, shifting according to geographical, political, socio-cultural, and economic contexts, with Hacking describing them as “moving targets” with “looping effects.”
+Migration processes, as described by Sheller (2020) and Pallister-Wilkins (2022), reveal that migrants often navigate diverse, sometimes contradictory, categories.
+The daily lives of migrants involve a process of constant movement, change, and creation, disrupting state-imposed rigid categorizations and creating a rich tapestry of experiences that challenge simplistic labels (Ásta 2018; Hacking 1999).

-Migration opens doors to diverse perspectives and ways of life, leading to a dynamic interplay between creativity and the constraints imposed by rigid state structures. affective economies of migration also influence how categories are shaped and contested.
-By challenging the limitations of existing frameworks, migrants create an opportunity for anthropology to reshape its lenses, fostering a deeper understanding of human movement and categorization in a globalized world.
+Migration opens doors to diverse perspectives and ways of life, leading to a dynamic interplay between creativity and the constraints imposed by rigid state structures.
+As Benson & O'Reilly (2016) discussed, and as Tosic and Streinzer (2022) elaborate, the affective economies of migration also influence how categories are shaped and contested.
+By challenging the limitations of existing frameworks, migrants create an opportunity for anthropology to reshape and sharpen its lenses, fostering a deeper understanding of human movement and categorization in a globalized world.

-This article introduces the notion of "Limited Hybridity," a concept that critiques and extends Homi Bhabha’s idea of hybridity.
-While Bhabha's "third space" emphasizes the creative potential of overlapping cultural domains, Limited Hybridity addresses the constraints imposed by static bureaucratic categorizations.
-Limited Hybridity refers to the outcome of the interaction and conflict between rigid bureaucratic definitions and the fluid, everyday realities of migrants.
-It highlights how migrants construct and navigate hybrid identities within the confines of state-imposed categories.
+This article introduces the notion of “Limited Hybridity,” a concept that critiques and extends Homi Bhabha’s idea of hybridity (2012).
+While Bhabha’s “third space” emphasizes the creative potential of overlapping cultural domains, Limited Hybridity refers to the outcome of the interaction and conflict between rigid bureaucratic definitions and the fluid, everyday realities of migrants.
+It addresses the constraints imposed by static bureaucratic categorizations and highlights how migrants construct and navigate hybrid identities within the confines of state-imposed categories.
 This concept not only challenges Bhabha’s framework but also acknowledges the practical limitations faced by migrants as they negotiate their identities within constrained global and state regulations.